bounchun/HomeGuard/README.md

 ### Why ThingSpeak instead of Blynk
 ThingSpeak is specifically designed for IoT data logging and visualisation with REST API support — ideal for sending sensor readings from a Raspberry Pi.
-ThingSpeak also integrates with MATLAB for data analysis.
 Blynk is more suited for controlling hardware remotely (buttons, sliders) — HomeGuard is a monitoring system, not a control system.
 ThingSpeak is also free for this use case without requiring a paid plan.